Screening for Prostate Cancer

 How often should I get a PSA Screening?

-Please consult with your physician regarding frequency and type of testing best suited for you or your family member/friend.
+Again, please consult with your physician regarding frequency and type of testing best suited for you or your family member/friend.

 How do I prepare for a PSA Screening?